Param-Harrison/kidzode/public/courses/pixel-heroes/rps_computer.md

 print(f"Computer chose: {computer_choice}")
 ```

-## Remember
-- List has three options: rock, paper, scissors
-- `random.choice(choices)` picks one randomly
-- Computer might choose differently each time

-## Try This
+**How it works:** The list has three options. `random.choice(choices)` picks one randomly.
+The computer might choose rock one time, paper the next, scissors after that - it's random!

-Add more options like "lizard" and "spock"!
+Try adding more options like "lizard" and "spock" to make it more interesting!

-## If Stuck
-- Make sure you have `import random`
-- Keep running to see different choices!

-You did it! ⭐